Ahmed Baba Institute: Building

 The current building was designed by a South-African architect and finished in 2009, costing around 5.8 million euros.
 It has an area of 4,600 sq metres and includes an air conditioning system for the proper preservation of the manuscripts housed in it, as well as an automatic fire-fighting system.
 It replaced a 40-year-old crumbling building.

 Manuscripts

 The centre holds approximately 20,000 manuscripts covering Mali's history, including the Tarikh al-Sudan.
 The majority of the manuscripts are from the 14th to 16th centuries, and most are written in Arabic but others are in local languages, such as Songhai, Tamashek and Bamanankan, or even in more distant ones, one each in Turkish and Hebrew, with topics covering medicine, astronomy, poetry, literature and Islamic law.

 A program to digitize the manuscripts is under way, run by Norway and Luxembourg under UNESCO supervision, with only a fraction of them having been scanned as of January 2013.

+Among the manuscripts is "Reminder to those who do not pay attention to the harms caused by the divergence between believers" (Tadkirat al gāfilin ‘anqubhihtilāf al- mu’minin), a 19th century acrostic poem which discusses how peace could be attained between the Sokoto Caliphate and the Borno Empire.
+In 2017, this was added by UNESCO to its Memory of the World international register, recognising it as having global importance.